 When massive objects meet in space, they tend to pull each other into each other’s orbit.
 This can happen to two massive black holes crossing each other’s path.
-They start to circle around each other with great velocity, and over time, their orbits decay and they fall “into” each other and merge.
+They start to circle each other with great velocity, and over time, their orbits decay and they fall “into” each other and merge.
 This is such a major event that it affects spacetime itself.
 It causes ripples in its fabric, sending out waves like waves on the surface of water when you drop in a rock.
 Scientists are able to measure these so-called gravitational waves with very, very sensitive experiments such as LIGO (Laser Interferometer Gravitational-Wave Observatory).
 Isn’t it amazing that we can measure something like that, even if it happens so incredibly far away from us?
 It shows that we all are embedded within the fabric of spacetime and that everything is interconnected, even over very long distances.

 Gravitons as Force Carriers of Gravity?

-Gravity is the only force which cannot be explained by quantum mechanics.
-A proposed particle, called a graviton, has not been discovered yet, and finding it might actually be impossible.
+Gravity is the only force that cannot be explained by quantum mechanics.
+A proposed particle, called a graviton, has not been discovered yet and finding it might be impossible.
 Although gravity can influence other objects even in great distances, we can only observe its effects when we look at very large objects, which makes gravity hard to study in a laboratory.
 So far, we have no clue what gravity is or what it is caused by on a quantum level.
 Maybe gravitons exist, maybe they don’t, but whether they do or don’t exist, science will surely find the answer at some point.